Travis Jankowski Player Props: Rangers vs. White Sox

 Travis Jankowski At The Plate

-- Jankowski has picked up an RBI in 25.9% of his games this year, with more than one RBI in 6.9% of his games.
-He has also driven in three or more runs in one contest.
+- Jankowski has had at least one RBI in 27.1% of his games this season (16 of 59), with more than one RBI five times (8.5%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 36.2% of his games this season, with two or more runs scored in 10.3%.
+- He has scored in 21 of 59 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.